 Many health care organizations employ hundreds or thousands of workers, which may increase the chance for a lapse in screening for exclusions and costly mistakes due to human error.
 For these reasons, it is easy to oversee if an individual or entity is excluded.

-Mistakes in exclusion screening process can lead to significant fines and other types of penalties.
-According to the OIG, failure to implement effective controls designed to identify, detect and prevent mistakes in exclusion screening process may itself be viewed as evidence of a fraudulent intent.
+Mistakes in the exclusion screening process can lead to significant fines and other types of penalties.
+According to the OIG, failure to implement effective controls designed to identify, detect and prevent mistakes in the exclusion screening process may itself be viewed as evidence of fraudulent intent.

 However, there are many ways to help ensure the accuracy of a health organization’s exclusion screenings.
 Most importantly, healthcare providers need to be aware of the following common mistakes that can lead to inadequate exclusion screening process:

 Federal, state, and even local legislative bodies and regulatory agencies establish various rules intended to ensure that medical professionals adhere to high standards.
 Healthcare regulations are complex and constantly change.
 Thus, to ensure that the facilities they work for operate within the law, healthcare providers need to stay up to date with all of the regulations.